washingtonfbueno/Forum/README.md

 # Forum
-This is a simple forum created with Python, Flask, SQLite, Flask-Login, HTML, CSS and Tailwind CSS.
+This is a simple forum created with Python, Flask, SQLite, Flask-Login, HTML and Tailwind CSS.
 It's purpose is learning purpose!<br/><br/>

 What this forum web app brings:
 - It's design is responsive on mobile devices